 I digress.

-The bus journey to the capital, San José, was a long one (5 hours) and right up there with the most picturesque journeys of my life.
+The bus journey to the capital, San José, was a long one (five hours) and right up there with the most picturesque journeys of my life.
 The first half of the journey was spent skirting large volcanoes on the flat fertile lowlands but then we slowly wound our way into the sky.
 Small villages clung to the verdant mountains with farmland filling the valleys that were swamped with cloud.
 It was incredible seeing everything through a constantly shifting misty lens.
 But with our relentless upward progress, we soon emerged from the clouds and were given the view of a lifetime.
 The mountains steeply dropped into the murky white sea whose tempestuous surface extended to the horizon.
-We stayed glued to the windows until the bus was swallowd by the rising concrete of San José’s outskirts.
+We stayed glued to the windows until the bus was swallowed by the rising concrete of San José’s outskirts.

 San José